top of page

 The Marine Litter Strategy – 10 key findings

 A comprehensive response to the marine litter strategy has been written by Scottish charity plasticatbay.org with some key findings for us all.
-They have done extensive research and work in the field of ocean plastics so are best placed to give an informed in-depth response which you can find here.
+They have done extensive research and work in the field of ocean plastics, so they are best placed to give an informed, in-depth response which you can find here.

 Some key findings to help reduce ocean plastic around Scotland and the UK.

-2. We need a review of enforcement of the terrestrial littering and fly-tipping regulations.
+2. We need a review of the enforcement of the terrestrial littering and fly-tipping regulations.

 3. We urgently need the development of a waste management system.
-Currently marine waste is shipped to Europe for processing.
-We need to improve recycling routes for end of life fishing gear here in the UK with a local processing fascility.
+Currently, marine waste is shipped to Europe for processing.
+We must improve recycling routes for end-of-life fishing gear in the UK with a local processing facility.

 5. Fishing and aquaculture are responsible for the majority of ocean pollution.
-Accdording to the data collected by @ plasticbay 50 to 90% of the ocean plastics removed by weight, is from fishing and aquaculture
+According to the data collected by @plasticbay, 50 to 90% of the ocean plastics removed by weight is from fishing and aquaculture.

-6. We need policy to reduce sewage related pollution from industry and water companies
+6. We need a policy to reduce sewage-related pollution from industry and water companies.

 7. We need the development of an international plastic pellet certification scheme.

-8. Coastal Rangers work and we need more around our coasts A major gap of the consultation is the omission of beach cleaning requirements.
-Coastal rangers have been implemented when funding has been there and they work at finding marine pollution before they become a problem.
+8. Coastal Rangers work, and we need more around our coasts A major gap in the consultation is the omission of beach cleaning requirements.
+Coastal rangers have been implemented when funding has been there, and they work at finding marine pollution before they become a problem.
 There is too much reliance on charities and the goodwill of the public.

 9. Monitoring needs to be expanded nationwide and all year round.
-We noticed vast variations between the summer when most surveys used by Marine Scotland are made and the winter when ocean plastic pollution is at its worst lacks data.
+We noticed vast variations between the summer when most surveys used by Marine Scotland are done in the winter, when ocean plastic pollution is at its worst and lacks data.

 10. Net cuttings and waste from aquaculture Marine Scotland still fails to recognise net cuttings and waste from aquaculture and shipping as a major source of ocean plastic pollution.